JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Converts a file URL to a Microsoft MS-DOS path.

 ```
-FUNCTION AfxPathCreateFromUrl (BYREF wszUrl AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathCreateFromUrl (BYREF wszUrl AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |